GTN-Quebec/lom2mlr/documentation.md

-# Conversion LOM vers MLR
+# Converting LOM to MLR

-## Généralités  ##
+## General ##

-### Identifiant
+### Identifier

+What should the RDF identifier (`rdf:about`) of the resource be?

-#### Identifiant explicite
+#### Explicit identifier

-La balise `general/identifier` de LOM est employé de préférence pour l'identité.
-Elle est également employée pour l'élément mlr3:DES0400.

-Question ouvertes: Que faire du `catalog`?
-Que faire si l'entry n'est pas un URI?
+The `general/identifier` LOM tag is preferred as a RDF identification.
+It is also used for the mlr3:DES0400 element, the equivalent to `dc:identifier`.

+Open questions: How to incorporate the `catalog` information?
+What if the identifier `entry` is not a URI?

     :::xml
     <general>